cs4246/gym-grid-driving/README.md

 * `tensor_state` whether to output state as 3D tensor `[channel, height, width]` with `channel=[cars, agent, finish_position, occupancy_trails]`
 * `random_seed` to make the environment reproducible
 * `flicker_rate` specifies how often the observation will not be available (blackout)
+* `mask` defines fog of war that accepts `MaskSpec(type, radius)` with the type being `'follow'` or `'random'`.
+Type follow implies the area visibility to follow the agent whereas random will give random visibility (randomized at every step)

 **Notes:**